rytisjukna/aws-maven/README.md

 ### Preparing Maven to recognize S3 protocol

-Also, the `~/.m2/settings.xml` must be updated to reference S3 Wagon:
+The `~/.m2/settings.xml` must be updated to reference S3 Wagon:

 ```xml
 <settings>